Adolph Koeppel

-Adolph Koeppel (11 April 1923 – 14 March 2009) was a distinguished American philatelist and author who wrote a number of authoritative works on the revenue stamps of India and Italy that remain the standard works in their areas.
+Adolph Koeppel (11 April 1923 – 14 March 2009) was a distinguished American philatelist and author who wrote a number of authoritative works on the revenue stamps of Indian Princely States and on Italy Municipals that remain the standard works in their areas.

 Prize-winning collections

 In 1989 Koeppel, with Ernest Raymond Douglas Manners (1929-1996), won the Crawford Medal from the Royal Philatelic Society London for the first two volumes of their work on Indian court fee stamps.

 Keoppel's collection of British Empire impressed duty stamps, along with the W.J.
 Pieterse collection, formed the basis for The Impressed Duty Stamps of The British Colonial Empire (A Preliminary Listing) by William A. Barber published in 1988.
 An update to the 1988 edition of this catalogue (by Wm.
 A. Barber and Norman Seidelman) was released in 2009.